SIDN/hadoop-provisioning-manager/README.md

 # Requirements

 - At least 5 physical/virtual servers for testing, 8 for production usage.
-- A wildcard TLS certificate and private key for the domain name used by all servers
+- A single TLS-certificate which is valid for every server in the cluster.
 - The management server will need 16GB of RAM to prevent issues when building Docker images.

+The TLS-certificate may be a wildcard certificate or use a SAN-list that contains each server name.

 # Components